stephenreid321/metacrisisxyz/Transcripts/Daniel Schmachtenberger: "Sensemaking, Uncertainty, and Purpose” – The Great Simplification 31.md

-it might seem like i'm forcing things as a fit here, but i believe that the ancient wisdom traditions had wise people that saw similar things and encoded them differently. it's said by many vedic philosophers that the bhagavad gita, the great kind of scripture, one of them, of hinduism, chapter two, verse 48 is fundamental. established in yoga. perform action. yoga means union with all that is, "yogastha kuru karmani" is the quote. and it says, "established in yoga, or union with all that is, from the place where you [2404](https://www.youtube.com/watch?v=kTFqnPEyweE&t=2404.54s)

-recognize that your existence doesn't exist without everything else and from the place where you cognitively but also experientially get that, where there's an intimacy with all life, and act from there. spontaneous right action emerges from that place." when, in the bible, it says, "seek ye first
+it might seem like i'm forcing things as a fit here, but i believe that the ancient wisdom traditions had wise people that saw similar things and encoded them differently. it's said by many vedic philosophers that the bhagavad gita, the great kind of scripture, one of them, of hinduism, chapter two, verse 48 is fundamental. established in [[yoga]]. perform action. [[yoga]] means union with all that is, "yogastha kuru karmani" is the quote. and it says, "established in [[yoga]], or union with all that is, from the place where you recognize that your existence doesn't exist without everything else and from the place where you cognitively but also experientially get that, where there's an intimacy with all life, and act from there. spontaneous right action emerges from that place." when, in the bible, it says, "seek ye first